Save 50% off everything with code CYBERMONDAY2025!

 Clay Heart Bracelet (Preschool Spot) – Your kids will love making these bracelets with a simple dough and cookie cutters.

-Kid-Made Gift Bags (Parenting Chaos) Don’t all gifts need a bag?
+Easy Kid-Made Gift Bags (Left Brain Craft Brain) Don’t all gifts need a bag?
 Why not have the kids make the gift bags too!
+I did this in my own classroom for many years and it was a fun process art experience for my kids – and it was functional too!

 Personalized Gifts Parents Will Love Getting